oracle-livelabs/pts/ac-with-ucp/lab3-config/lab3-config.md

 ![FileStructure](./images/task5/image300.png " ")

-The most interesting method os **createPool(String strAlias)** which show the commands to create a connection pool able to take full advantage of a RAC database
+The most interesting method is **createPool(String strAlias)** which shows the commands to create a connection pool able to take full advantage of a RAC database.

-Notice the following elements
+Notice the following elements:

 * the call to configure Replay Driver for Application Continuity